srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_emb_ue/source/index.rst

   :align: center
 |

-Note, that some modifications are also required in the software end.
+Note that some modifications are also required in the software end.
 Nevertheless, the embedded SRS UE application is already including them.
 The full details are provided in the code repository (see the *RFdc timestamping IP section in /lib/src/phy/ue/fpga_ue/RFdc_timestamping*).

 *XM500 port usage*

-As per FPGA design (i.e., fixed in the demonstration bistream), a specific set of connectors needs to be used in the XM500 daughter-board, as indicated below:
+As per FPGA design (i.e., fixed in the NR SA UE bistream), a specific set of connectors needs to be used in the XM500 daughter-board, as indicated below:

   - The NR DL signal shall be received from ADC Tile 224, channel 1 (labelled as **ADC224_T0_CH1** in the board).